avine/formation-angular-base/doc/workbook/public/10_http_client.md

 #### Updating the `App` component

-- Subcribe to `basketResource.fetchBasket()` method in the `App` class constructor, to trigger data fetching
+- Subscribe to `basketResource.fetchBasket()` method in the `App` class constructor, to trigger data fetching

 - Update the `addToBasket()` method so that it subscribes correctly to `BasketResource.addItem` method